Public Holidays in Syria 2026 – Islamic & National Days

 Frequently Asked Questions (FAQs)

-How many public holidays does Syria have?
+How many public holidays does Syria have in 2026?

 Conclusion